MOLPay/X-Cart_Plugin/README.md

 - Click on `Configure` link to start configure this payment module.
 Provide your MOLPay Merchant ID, Verify Key and Return URL to the respective fields.
 Click `[Update]` button to save all changes.
-You’re Done!
+Youâ€™re Done!

 Reminder
 -------------